ruebot/gccaedits-ip-address-ranges/README.md

 ### Contributing

-Know of any IP address ranges that should be included, that are already *not* included?
+Know of any IP address ranges that should be included, that are already not included?
 You have a couple of options to contribute.
 If you're familiar with Github and the Pull Request process, have at it!
 If you're not familiar with that process, please create a [New Issue](https://github.com/ruebot/gccaedits-ip-address-ranges/issues/new), and we'll work through the getting your contirbutions included that way.

 When you are contributing IP address ranges, please provide a source and/or documentation.
-For instance, including a stable uri to the source in the commit message.
-Additionally, it is very helpful if each pull request containins only an addition or modification to a single agency, and please check to make sure your additions are valid.
+For instance, including a stable uri to the source in the commit message and/or issue.
+Additionally, it is very helpful if each pull request containins only an addition or modification to a single agency.
+Please check to make sure your additions are valid.
 For example, `python -m json.tool` or `:%!python -m json.tool` in Vim.

 No need to contribute RCMP IP ranges, there is already an [rcmp_edits](https://twitter.com/rcmp_edits).

 ### Sources

 Sources used for information on IP ranges came from: